abourdon/powerapi-akka/README.md

-# PowerAPI
+# PowerAPI Akka version

-PowerAPI is a scala-based library for monitoring energy at the process-level.
+PowerAPI Akka version is a scala-based library for monitoring energy at the process-level.
 It is based on a modular and asynchronous event-driven architecture using the [Akka library](http://akka.io "Akka library").

 PowerAPI differs from existing energy process-level monitoring tool in its pure software, fully customizable and modular aspect which let user to precisely define what he wants to monitor, without any external device.